-Stick to healthy options at buffets: eggs, healthy waffles, yogurt parfaits, cereal or half a bagel.
-The key is to find a balance of foods higher in fiber and protein and not overdue on portion size.
+Stick to healthy options at buffets like eggs, healthy waffles, yogurt parfaits, cereal, or half a bagel.
+The key is to find a balance of foods higher in fiber and protein and not overdue the portion size.

-Keep in mind at a breakfast buffet to enjoy the food slowly.
-This will allow the brain to recognize when it is full, not stuffed.
-Also be intentional with food choices by avoiding taking a little bit of everything and filling up on healthy food offerings first.
+Remember to enjoy the food slowly so the brain can recognize when it is full, not stuffed.
+Also, be intentional with food choices by avoiding taking a little bit of everything and filling up on healthy food offerings first.